simOne3107/R4CogPsy/README.md

 #### Creating variables ####

 In **R**, you can easily create `variables` and assign different values to them.
-By using the symbol `<-`, we assign the value on its right to the `variable` on its left.
+By using the symbol `<-`, we assign the value on the right to the `variable` on the left.
 You can see in the examples below that pretty much anything can be used as a variable's name:

 ```r
 NewVariable <- 2 + 2